-(viii) Leave for birth or adoption (section 81.1 L.S.A.)
+ix) Leave for birth or adoption (section 81.1 L.S.A.)

-An employee is entitled to be absent from work for five days for the birth of their child or the adoption of a child or where there is a termination of pregnancy in or after the twentieth week of pregnancy.
+An employee is entitled to be absent from work for five days for the birth of their child, including a child born in the context of a surrogacy project, or the adoption of a child or where there is a termination of pregnancy in or after the twentieth week of pregnancy.
 The first two days are remunerated.
 The leave may be divided into days at the request of the employee and may not be taken more than 15 days after the child arrives home or after the termination of the pregnancy (see the section entitled 'Employment insurance benefits' for additional information).

-(ix) Parental leave (sections 81.10 and following L.S.A.)
+x) Parental leave (sections 81.10 and following L.S.A.)

-Parental leave provides a maximum of 65 consecutive weeks without pay, to be taken by either the father or the mother or both within the 78 weeks following birth or the date the child is entrusted to the employee, in the case of adoption (for children born or adopted as of January 1, 2021).
-However, subject to the conditions prescribed by regulation, such leave may end at the latest 104 weeks after the birth or adoption.
+Parental leave provides a maximum of 65 consecutive weeks without pay, to be taken by either parent within the 85 weeks following birth or the date the child is entrusted to the employee, in the case of adoption (or of a child born through a surrogacy project.